 This modern garden appears to have sprung up naturally in a traditional Central Gardens setting.
-It is one of architectural designer Jeff Edwards’ recently completed landscapes, and clearly documents his masterful approach to melding new and old.
+It is one of designer Jeff Edwards’ recently completed landscapes, and clearly documents his masterful approach to melding new and old.

 In the late 19th and early 20th centuries, the most prominent architects of the day made Central Gardens a showcase and, in turn, home to the city’s most prominent citizens.
 It is one of Memphis’ most enduring neighborhoods, but because the houses have been standing for many years, current residents are often charged with the task of updating their homes and gardens without disturbing the grand, traditional charm innate to this area.